Kojima-1Lb: Discovery

-The microlensing event caused by the star Kojima-1L moving in front of a background star was first observed by Tadashi Kojima from Gunma prefecture in Japan with a Canon EOS 6D + 135-mm f3.2 lens on the 02. and 25.
-October 2017.
+The microlensing event caused by the star Kojima-1L moving in front of a background star was first observed by Tadashi Kojima from Gunma prefecture in Japan with a Canon EOS 6D + 135 mm f3.2 lens on 2 and 25 October 2017.
 ASASSN confirmed it as a microlensing event, but described it as a single-lens event.
 Nucita et al. 2017 used the photometry by AAVSO and the R.P.
 Feynman Observatory to first establish that TCP J05074264+2447555 was a binary lens with a hint to a new planetary system.
 Nucita et al. 2018 finally announced the discovery of the planet.

 Lensed background star

-The lensed background star is a single late F-type main-sequence star with a temperature of about 6400 K and a radius of 1.49±0.25 solar radius.
-The lensed background star is about 800 parsec distant from earth.
+The lensed background star is a single late F-type main-sequence star with a temperature of about 6,400 K and a radius of 1.49±0.25 solar radius.
+The lensed background star is about 800 parsecs distant from earth.

 Lensing system

 The star

 The star has a mass of about 0.5 and it has a proper motion of 25.55±0.36 mas/yr.
-It is the second brightest microlensing host star with K_{s}=13.7 mag.
+It is the second-brightest microlensing host star with K_{s}=13.7 mag.
 The brightest microlensing host star is Gaia22dkvL with V≈14 as of September 2023.
-Together with Gaia22dkvL, Kojima-1L is located outside the bulge of the Milky Way, representing a small growing sample of microlensing planets discovered in less crowded regions.
+Together with Gaia22dkvL, Kojima-1L is located outside the bulge of the Milky Way, representing a small growing sample of microlensing planets discovered in less-crowded regions.

 The planet

-The planet has a mass of about 20 earth masses and has a projected separation of 0.8 or 0.9 astronomical units from its host star.
+The planet has a mass of about 20 Earth masses and has a projected separation of 0.8 or 0.9 astronomical units from its host star.
 This translates into a semi-major axis of about 1.1 astronomical units, which was inside and near the ice line at the younger age of the system.

 The planet might have first formed while the snow line was at a distance larger than the orbit of the planet.
 As the snow line decreased, it might have crossed the orbit of the planet at around 2.2 Myrs after the Kojima-1L system has formed.
-Circumstellar disks around low-mass stars have lifetime of a few 10 Myrs.
-During planet-formation, the planet might have experienced a period of a gas-rich, but ice-poor environment, before it got more ice-rich in a following period.
+Circumstellar disks around low-mass stars have lifetime of a few tens of Myrs.
+During planet formation, the planet might have experienced a period of a gas-rich, but ice-poor environment, before it got more ice-rich in a following period.
 It is difficult to form planets as massive such as Kojima-1Lb if the ice-rich period was during a gas-poor period.
 It is more likely that some gas remained in the ice-rich period.
 This way Kojima-1Lb could have grown fast during the ice-rich period, by accreting solid material and then accreting the remaining gas.